We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Epistaxis, or a nosebleed, is generally caused by a broken blood vessel in the nose or sinuses.
-Bleeding from the nose, especially when blowing it, is very common and usually not a cause for concern.
+Epistaxis, or a nosebleed, usually stems from a broken blood vessel in the nose or sinuses.
+Blowing the nose can damage small blood vessels, leading to a nosebleed.
+These types of nosebleed are not usually a cause for concern.

 An estimated 60 percent of people experience nosebleeds but only around 6 percent of cases require medical attention.